Kanuksusy: Biography

-Although neither he or his mother participated in the Battle of the Great Meadows on July 3-4, during a meeting of the Philadelphia Council he was personally commended by Governor Robert Hunter Morris as one of seven Indian chieftains who fought under General Edward Braddock at the Battle of the Monongahela the following year.
+Although neither he nor his mother participated in the Battle of the Great Meadows on July 3-4, during a meeting of the Philadelphia Council he was personally commended by Governor Robert Hunter Morris as one of seven Native American chieftains who fought under General Edward Braddock at the Battle of the Monongahela the following year.
 He was, however, critical of Braddock's actions during the battle commenting on "the pride and ignorance of that great General that came from England.
 He is now dead; but he was a bad man when he was alive; he looked upon us as dogs, and would never hear anything that was said to him.
 We often endeavored to advise him and to tell him of the danger he was in with his Soldiers; but he never appeared pleased with us, & that was the reason that a great many of our Warriors left him & would not be under his Command."

-On August 22, Kanuksusy led a delegation to the Pennsylvania state house where he met with Governor Morris and members of the provincial council as well as Andrew Montour, Conrad Weiser and other intermediaries to discuss, among other issues, the defeat of General Edward Braddock by a combined force of French and Native Americans the previous month and efforts to enlist the aid of Indian allies.
-During this meeting, he was honored by the British for his services and received "an English name" from Governor Morris who stated:
+On August 22, 1754, Kanuksusy led a delegation to the Pennsylvania state house where he met with Governor Morris and members of the provincial council as well as Andrew Montour, Conrad Weiser and other intermediaries to discuss, among other issues, the defeat of General Edward Braddock by a combined force of French and Native Americans the previous month and efforts to enlist the aid of Native American allies.
+During this meeting, he was honored by the British for his services and received "an English name" from Governor Morris who stated.

-"In token of our Affection for your parents & in expectation of Your being a useful man in these perilous Times, I do in the most solemn manner adopt you by the name of Newcastle ..., because in 1701 I am informed that your parents presented you to the late Mr William Penn at Newcastle."

 In January 1756, while at another council meeting in Carlisle with Governor Morris, he was "adopted" by the Iroquois as a colonial messenger and given the name Ah Knoyis.
 He and Teedyuscung were appointed by the Philadelphia council as official agents regarding Indian transactions for the colony on July 20.